PEDIATRIC CARE

 Building Lasting Habits

-Over time, these exercises become natural patterns, supporting nasal breathing, proper tongue posture, and coordinated swallowing.
+Over time, these exercises become natural patterns that support nasal breathing, proper tongue posture, and coordinated swallowing.

 Benefits Beyond the Smile